loxosceles/ai-portfolio/docs/architecture/authentication.md

-# Authentication Flow
+# Authentication Architecture

 ## Overview

-The AI Portfolio implements a sophisticated "invisible authentication" system that provides personalized experiences without requiring visitors to explicitly log in.
-This document explains the authentication flow and how personalized links work.
+The AI Portfolio implements a streamlined authentication approach that provides personalized experiences without requiring visitors to explicitly log in.
+This document explains the authentication architecture and how personalized links work.

 ## Link-Based Authentication System